egorkaBurkenya/accept-POST-request/README.md

 	}
 }
 ```
-* If a GET request comes, return the html page
+* If a GET request comes, return the html page 📄
 * If a POST request comes, Read body and `Println` it

 ****
-### Click on button
+### ✨Click on button
 <img src="./img/click.png">

-and in terminal ->
+and in terminal we see 💖 ->

 <img src="./img/Fprintf.png">